Fifty-first week of 2018 edition!

 There’re a lot of good posts in the anime blogsphere.
 I hope this article helps you find some of them!

-The older I get, the more I think that the hallmark of a good series — or a good novel, movie, television show, or any kind of long-form fiction — is that the show’s easy to consume, but it seems to expand in ever widening circles as it permeates my imagination.
+The older I get, the more I think that the hallmark of a good series — or a good novel, movie, television show, or any kind of long-form fiction — is that the show’s easy to consume, but each time I revisit it, I find a new angle, or thought, or theme.
 Planet With is one of those series.
 No matter how many times I watch it, no matter how many articles I read about it, I’m constantly presented with new and interesting perspectives or insights.
 This week, I was fortunate enough to read Atelier Emily (for me, in full bloom) reflect on the motif of forgiveness in Planet With.
 It’s a beautifully personal article that I think you’ll really like.

-Did you watching Sword Art Online: Alicization?
+Are you watching Sword Art Online: Alicization?
 I am, and if you’ve read my blog for very long, this shouldn’t be a shock you you.
 I’ve liked most of the franchise (despite how it treated Asuna during the second cour of the first season).
 What I didn’t like was a certain scene in episode 10, which is the topic of this post from Lethargic Ramblings.
 It was a rape scene, and it triggered no small amount of controversy in the anime community.
 Now, if you’ve read my review of Goblin Slayer’s first episode, you might be thinking, “Wait a second, Mr. Crow (if you’re polite, that is!).
 You say you don’t like the scene in SAO, yet you defended it in GS?”
 That’s fair!
 And I have to admit I kinda set you up.
 I didn’t like the scene in SAO Alicization episode 10, but that’s because — you’re not supposed to like it!
-It a different purpose.
+At least not in the general sense.
+The scene has a different purpose.
 And this article from Lethargic Ramblings does a great job of explaining what that “different purpose” was!